angepl/Language-Processor/README.md

 ## Introduction to the project
 A language processor consists of 5 parts:
 - Lexical Analyzer.
 It reads the characters of the source code one by one and constructs tokens.
-The tokens are being formed with the help of a Lexical Grammar that shows which combinations of characters are valid to construct a specific token and which are not.
+The tokens are being formed with the help of a Lexical Grammar and a Transition Matrix that shows which combinations of characters are valid to construct a specific token and which are not.
 - Syntactic Analyzer.
 It initiates the analysis of the source code by asking for tokens from the Lexical Analyzer.
 There is a Syntax Grammar that shows which combination of tokens can form a syntactically valid sentence.
 Each token that is received, is being filtered through that grammar in order to verify whether the token can be placed in this position, depending on the previous tokens.
 The Syntax Grammar is crucial for the implementation of the Language Processor and it is presented later in the text.
 - Semantic Analyzer.
 It is responsible for checking whether an expression has a valid meaning in the language, by keeping track of some attributes for the symbols in the Syntax Grammar.
 That procedure includes the verification of storing the correct values in variables according to their type, whether a function call has as many parameters as arguments in the function declaration, etc..
 - Symbol Table.
 It is a data structure that holds all the variables (including function names and arguments) of the source code.
 There is a local symbol table that stores the variables that exist within the implementaion of a function and can only be read by that function, and a global symbol table that stores all the global variables, the function names and the function arguments.